Troy Sachs: Personal

-Sachs was born in the Wollongong suburb of Bulli on 3 December 1975.
+Sachs was born in the suburb of Bulli on 3 December 1975.
 He was born without a tibia and with a deformed foot, and the affected leg was amputated below the knee when he was two and a half years old; he has worn a prosthetic leg since then.

 In 2006, Sachs had shoulder surgery and required extensive rehabilitation that threatened to derail his ability to compete in the 2008 Paralympics.

 On 11 August 2010, Sachs competed in the 14 km Sydney City2Surf competitions, where he raised nearly $2,000 in support of Wheelchair Sport New South Wales's Junior Sports Program.

 He is the founder and director of Team Sachs, a fitness business, which he established in 1997, and has been on the board of directors of the Australian Paralympic Committee since 2008.
 He has been married to Philippa Margan since 2014; he was previously married to wheelchair basketballer Jane Sachs.
 He has a daughter and a son.

 In 2017, he coached the Sydney Metro Blues to a gold medal in the Women's National Wheelchair Basketball League.